constantinpape/torch-em/README.md

 This library is in a very early state, so don't expect a stable API, no bugs and there be dragons ;).
 Early feedback is highly appreciated, just open an issue!

 Highlights:
-- Functional API with sensible defaults to train a simple model with a few lines of code.
+- Functional API with sensible defaults to train a state-of-the-art segmentation model with a few lines of code.
 - Differentiable augmentations on GPU and CPU thanks to [kornia](https://github.com/kornia/kornia).
 - Off-the-shelf logging with [tensorboard](https://www.tensorflow.org/tensorboard) or [wandb](https://wandb.ai/site).
 - Export trained models to [bioimage.io](https://bioimage.io/#/) model format with one function call.